learn-co-curriculum/foursquare-wrapper/README.md

 ###Installation
 1. If you haven't already, create a new directory for your project - you might want to call it something like `foursquare-app`.
-  * Hint: You can create this from in terminal by typing `mkdir foursquare-app`.
+  * Hint: You can create this from your terminal by typing `mkdir foursquare-app`.

 2. Inside of the `foursquare-app` directory, create a file called `foursquare.rb`.
   * Hint: You can create this file from your command line, by entering the `foursquare-app` directory and typing `touch foursquare.rb`.